fangfufu/Linux-Fake-Background-Webcam/README.md

 [Github repository](https://github.com/umlaeute/v4l2loopback), as the version from your package manager may be too old.

+### v4l2loopback-ctl

+You can also use `v4l2loopback-ctl` to control virtual video device.

+To add a virtual video device, use `sudo v4l2loopback-ctl add --exclusive-caps=1 --name="fake-cam" /dev/video2`.

+To remove a virtual video device, use `sudo v4l2loopback-ctl delete /dev/video2`.

+To list available virtual video devices, use `sudo v4l2loopback-ctl list`.

 #### Ubuntu 18.04
 If you are using Ubuntu 18.04, and if you want to use v4l2loopback, please compile v4l2loopback from the source.
 You need to do the following: